samuelnalini/cli-chat-app/README.md

 `git clone --recurse-submodules -j8 https://github.com/samuelnalini/cli-chat-app.git`

-Then cd into the project directory then to the build directory (create it if it doesn't exist)
+Then cd into the project directory and then to the build folder (create it if it doesn't exist)

 `cd cli-chat-app/build`